thomasin/elm-frontmatter/README.md

 ~~ warning: this program does not have comprehensive tests ~~

-## Prerequisites

-`elm-frontmatter` can be installed with NPM

 ## Installation

 `npm install elm-frontmatter`
+`elm install thomasin/elm-frontmatter`
 Note `elm-frontmatter` has a peer dependency on `elm-format`, if using a NPM version <7, you may also need to run `npm install elm-format`

 ## Setup

-To get started, create a folder `/content` at the root of your application.
+To get started, create a folder `/content` in the same directory as your `elm.json`.
-In that `/content` directory, run `elm init` and `elm install thomasin/elm-frontmatter` to generate an `elm.json`.

 To decode your first frontmatter file you can populate:

 - a file `/content/index.md` with